MLBZ521/install_macOS/README.md

 **Inspired by**
-  * Numerous discussions on JamfNation on the subjects
+  * Numerous discussions on JamfNation on the subject
   * Several scripts and code snippets posted on JamfNation and GitHub
   * Uses the `IAQuitInsteadOfReboot` preference [documented](https://github.com/munki/munki/blob/master/code/client/munkilib/osinstaller.py) by Greg Neagle